ananya2801/Python-SQL-project/README.md

 * Create a database in the same directory as the downloaded project.
 * Create the appropriate tables in your SQL database by using "< prj-tables.sql"
 * Populate the database by doing "< mini_proj_data.sql".
 This Data was prepared by Vincent Wainman, vwainman@ualberta.ca, published on 2020-09-28 and revised on 2020-10-06
-* When you run the python program, provide the name of the database as the first and only command line argument.
+* When you run the python program "project_code.py", provide the name of the database as the first and only command line argument.

 ## User Guide:
 1. How to login to the database?